-6.2 Ground Fault Detection
+5.3 Ground Fault Detection

 These drives are equipped with a feature to detect a fault between any of the output lines and earth.
-See Table 19, Operating Parameters, GND FAULT DETECT, for more information on using this parameter.
 If a ground fault is strong enough to trigger the parameter GND FAULT DETECT, the drive will not allow the IGBTs to switch.
 However, this does not protect the drive from damage in all situations.
 If a ground fault occurs, immediately disconnect the input power!
-Long motor leads and a dV/dT filter can cause nuisance indications of a ground fault.
+Long motor leads and a dV/dt filter can cause nuisance indications of a ground fault.
 If a megger does not indicate a ground fault, the sensitivity of the ground fault detection may need to be reduced by reducing the value of parameter GND FAULT DETECT.